 Me?
 I've been super glad to have had this video for our youngest children to be able to practice making the sounds while writing the phonograms.

 Again, I've seen struggling students advance from averages of 40% in spelling to sustained averages of 85% all within one quarter.
-This is a God send in the later grades!
+This is a God send in later grades.
 Review is the key to facility and the video is super simple review.

 Teaching reading well requires teaching phonics, especially over time.
 A bright student can learn the basic sounds and rules in two or three months and begin to read real words and improve by his own efforts.

-Our quick students could read and spell super fast and our strugglers had a straight forward way to make sense of what we were teaching.
-The copywork is what benefited our slower children most as it helped them review what we had taught.
+Our quick students could read and spell super fast and our strugglers had a straight forward way to make sense of what they were learning.
+The copywork is what benefited our slower children most, as it helped them review what we had taught.

-Buy the whole collection of our phonics or reading worksheets.
-This way you have easy access to helping your students excel in necessary reading skills and you will not need to be on the internet.
+Buy the whole collection of our A-Z-Worksheets phonics and reading worksheets.
+This way you have easy access to helping your students excel in necessary reading skills and you will not need to be online.
 Phonics practice at it's best!